GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit01/unit01-02_the_very_basics.md

   caption: '[Environmental Informatics Marburg](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"}'
 ---

-Start to learn the essential for working with R and RStudio.
+Start to learn the essentials for working with R and RStudio.
 <!--more-->

 ## First steps in R and RStudio